-The Board of Directors is comprised of eleven persons, five of whom are executive directors serving as the President, General Manager of Civil Engineering Division, General Manager of Building Division, General Manager of Asset Value-Added Business Division and General Manager of Management Division, as well as one Outside Director who is not a Member of the Audit and Supervisory Committee.
+The Board of Directors is comprised of nine persons, four of whom are executive directors serving as the President, Director in charge of the Corporate Unit, Chief of the Management Unit, and Chief of the Corporate Strategy Unit.
 The remaining five are Directors who are Members of the Audit and Supervisory Committee, including four Outside Directors.